 David J. Einstein, MD, discusses newer imaging techniques and overall progress in the treatment of patients with nonmetastatic hormone-sensitive prostate cancer.

-A new drug application has been filed with the FDA for darolutamide for the treatment of patients with nonmetastatic castration-resistant prostate cancer.
+A supplemental new drug application has been submitted to the FDA for the approval of apalutamide (Erleada) for use as a treatment of patients with metastatic castration-sensitive prostate cancer.

 The FDA has granted a priority review designation to a new drug application for darolutamide for use as a treatment for patients with nonmetastatic castration-resistant prostate cancer.

 Implementation of an integrated practice model, in which in-house and outside referrals are available, has enabled Garden State Urology to continue to provide patients with high standards of care while maintaining the familiarity of a community style clinic.